-For the year ended June 30, 2016, salary and benefits increased by 121% or by \$452,440 to \$825,785 from the prior year.
+For the year ended June 30, 2017, salary and benefits increased by 1% or by \$5,396 from the prior year to \$831,181.
 Salary and benefits is comprised of cash and stock based compensation of the Company's executive and corporate administration teams.
-The increase reflects the Company operating as a stand-alone public company from the prior year where it was for the majority of the fiscal year a wholly owned subsidiary of PGSC.
-As a wholly owned subsidiary of PGSC, the Company benefited from executive management and administrative services charged on the basis of its exploration expenses compared to PGSC's consolidated exploration costs.
-Included in the salary and benefits expense amount for the year ended June 30, 2016 and 2015 was a non-cash stock based compensation of \$384,402 and \$199,283, respectively.
+The minimal increase reflects salary increases to the Company's salaried employees offset by decreases in stock based compensation from the comparable prior year period.
+Included in the salary and benefits expense amount for the year ended June 30, 2017 and 2016 was a non-cash stock based compensation of \$132,845 and \$384,402, respectively.